Tulsa Student-Athlete is Rhodes Scholar

 “This is an outstanding honor for Kirk, our university and the athletic program.
 Kirk has been able to successfully compete for our cross country and track and field teams, and still be in a position academically to win such an acclaimed award that only recognizes 31 other recipients nationally,” said Vice President and Director of Athletics Derrick Gragg.
 “This recognition epitomizes the dedication and hard work of Kirk in the classroom that we want all of our student-athlete to strive to achieve.”

 A St. Louis, Missouri, native, Smith is a TU Presidential Scholar, an inaugural member of TU’s Global Scholars program and a National Merit Scholar.
 At Oxford, he plans to pursue a doctorate in engineering science.

 “This is a great honor not only for Kirk and the university, but for our track and field program as well.
 I think it shows the type of student-athlete we try to bring into our program,” said Tulsa Cross Country and Track and Field Coach Steve Gulley.
 “Kirk is a great leader and leads by example.
 He has worked hard all four years, and I think his work ethic speaks the most about him.”

 “You get everything Kirk has – 110 percent – and I think it shows, not only academically, but athletically too.
 Through the recruiting process it was very obvious that Kirk was very organized academically and was really committed to pursuing engineering as his academic major,” added Gulley.
 “The university’s reputation in engineering made it easier to get him to join our track program.”

-Since May, Tulsa student-athletes have now won three prestigious national awards, including soccer student-athlete Katie Riojas receiving the 2016 NCAA Walter Byers Postgraduate Scholarship award, and women’s rower Emalia Seto earning the NCAA’s 2016 Jim McKay Scholarship.
+Since May, Tulsa student-athletes have now won three prestigious national awards, including soccer student-athlete Katie Riojas receiving the 2016 Walter Byers Postgraduate Scholarship award, and women’s rower Emalia Seto earning the ’s 2016 Jim McKay Scholarship.